jake-g/ForceTouch/README.md

-# Force Touch JavaScript Implementation
+# Force Touch JavaScript Sensor

 Influenced by [this 3D Touch webapp](http://freinbichler.me/apps/3dtouch/)

 Visit [this page](https://jake-g.github.io/ForceTouch/) on your 3D Touch enabled device (for example, iPhone 6s or newer) to try it.

-This project uses the `touchforcechange` event on iOS 10 and uses a timeout-based version as a fallback on older iOS versions.
+Uses the `touchforcechange` event on iOS 10 and uses a timeout-based version as a fallback on older iOS versions.